GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ### Description
 In this challenge, participants will work with a professional video mixing tool, VizRT Vectar.
 The main tasks are configuring inputs from the previous step and creating a new output stream.

-Pre-requisite: One or two team members will need to download and install the HP Anywhere PCoIP Client (formerly known as Teradici)
-You can find the download for Mac, Windows, Linux and Chromebooks [here](https://anyware.hp.com/find/product/hp-anyware).
-You will need to register with hp.com to download this software.
-This software is needed for anyone who wants to use VizRT Vectar Vision mixing software or Black Magic DaVinci Resolve post production software.

 1.  **Connect to Vectar Using HP Anywhere:**
     - In HP Anywhere you will connect to: `vectar.endpoints.[your_project_id].cloud.goog`